-In most cases, Child FIRST will inform the referrer of the outcome of the referral.
+In most cases.
+Child FIRST will inform the referrer of the outcome of the referral.

-Child FIRST must report the matter to DHHS Child Protection if they form the view the child is in need of protection.
+Child FIRST must report the matter to the relevant government department if they form the view the child is in need of protection.

-Reports made to the Police will be dealt with in accordance with Police practice.
+Reports made to the Victoria Police will be dealt with in accordance with Police practice.